What is the legal definition of domestic violence in Kentucky?

-An emergency protective order (EPO) and a can do the following:
+An emergency protective order (EPO) can do the following:

 - order the abuser to not commit acts of domestic violence and abuse against you;

-- order the abuser to have no contact with you or with anyone else specified in the order (including face-to-face, telephone, written, electronic, through a third party, etc.);
+- order the abuser to not contact you or anyone else specified in the order, including contact that is made face-to-face, by telephone, in writing, electronic, through a third party, etc.;

-- order the abuser to stay away from you or anyone else specified in the order (for a distance of up to 500 feet)
+- order the abuser to stay up to 500 feet away from you or anyone else specified in the order;

-- order the abuser to not come within a certain distance of any specified residence, school, or place of employment;
+- order the abuser to not come within a certain distance of a specific home, school, or place of employment;

 - order the abuser to not sell or destroy any of your property or any property you share with him/her;